Ushiyado: A Dairy Farmer's Guesthouse in Hokkaido's 'Cow Town' with Farm Tours and Butter-Making|Domingo

 ushiyado feeding experience

-At “ushiyado,” you can feel the presence of cows not just through the facility's design and room names.
-The “Morning Farm Walk” allows you to experience the daily life of a dairy farmer, including feeding and interacting with the cows.
-This is a precious activity held only when certain conditions are met, as it requires a reservation at least one week in advance and is only available during specific seasons.
+At 'ushiyado,' you can feel the presence of cows not just through the facility's design and room names.
+The "Morning Farm Walk" allows you to experience the daily life of a dairy farmer, including feeding and interacting with the cows.
+This is a precious activity held only when certain conditions are met, such as requiring a reservation at least one week in advance and being available only during specific seasons.
 If you're an early riser and can make your own way to the farm, located about 20 km by car from the town center, you should definitely give it a try.

 ushiyado Morning Farm Walk

-Partnering with local eateries: “We want guests to use the guesthouse as a base to explore the town”
+Partnering with local eateries: "We want you to use the guesthouse as a base to explore the town"

-Mr. Takeshita says he kept the guesthouse's functions to a minimum “so that guests can enjoy the town of Nakashibetsu.”
-While they offer a “Relaxing Breakfast” featuring toast with freshly made butter from the workshop, Nakashibetsu milk, and potage soup from Takeshita Farm, he hopes that for other meals, guests will visit local restaurants or use supermarkets like “Tobu South Hills,” which is popular among guests for its “unique selection of items.”
+Mr. Takeshita says he kept the guesthouse's functions to a minimum "so that guests can enjoy the town of Nakashibetsu."
+While they offer a "Leisurely Breakfast" featuring freshly made butter from the workshop on toast, Nakashibetsu milk, and potage soup from takeshita farm, he generally encourages guests to eat at local restaurants or use supermarkets like "Tobu South Hills," which is popular among guests for its "unique selection of items."

-According to Mr. Takeshita, his recommendation is to “visit the same restaurant two days in a row.”
-As of 2026, Nakashibetsu is a relatively new town, not even 80 years old since its establishment as a municipality.
-As a result, many people are kind to outsiders.
-“If you go to the same place for two consecutive days, most people at local eateries will strike up a friendly conversation with you,” says Mr. Takeshita.
-Nakashibetsu is also a commercially blessed town with many restaurants and day-trip hot springs, and new establishments are constantly opening.
+According to Mr. Takeshita, his recommendation is to "visit the same restaurant two days in a row."
+As of 2026, Nakashibetsu is a relatively new town, not even 80 years old since its establishment, and its people are very kind to outsiders.
+"If you go for two consecutive days, most people at the local eateries will strike up a friendly conversation with you," says Mr. Takeshita.
+Nakashibetsu is also a commercially blessed town with many restaurants and day-trip hot springs, and new shops are constantly opening.

-To get a feel for the town of Nakashibetsu and its main industry, dairy farming.
-Whether you're interested in cows or not, why not use “ushiyado” as your base to enjoy “playing in the town”?
+To feel closer to the town of Nakashibetsu and its main industry, dairy farming.
+Whether you're interested in cows or not, why not enjoy "playing in the town" with "ushiyado" as your base?

 SPOT ushiyado